-3 Certain Freight Labeling Best Practices
+Freight Labeling Guide: Best Practices for Shippers

-Freight LabelingThere is nothing worse than receiving a phone call from an upset customer – because their delivery was delayed because of faulty labeling.
+There is nothing worse than receiving a phone call from an upset customer – because their delivery was delayed because of faulty labeling.
 While many shippers rush to blame the carriers for damaging their packaging and labeling issues, the truth is, label damage is something that is 100% controllable.
 Missed deliveries or delays in delivery cost shippers across the globe millions of dollars in surcharges every year.
+Working with a reliable transportation management partner can help reduce these costly errors.
 While mistakes and accidents can happen, most label problems can be avoided by following a few, proven freight labeling best practices.

-Noted below are three items to consider anytime you are preparing a shipment for a customer, that will reduce the potential of label problems occurring while in route.
+Noted below are three items to consider anytime you are preparing a shipment for a customer, that will reduce the potential of label problems occurring while in route:

 Always Use the Right Packaging for the Mode of Transportation